gabrielfrimodig/gabrielfrimodig/README.md

 ### Hi there 👋

+Gabriel Frimodig

-- ⚡ IT Student @Uppsala University
+IT Student @Uppsala University

+- 📫 How to reach me: gabrielfrimodig@protonmail.com

 <!--
 **gabrielfrimodig/gabrielfrimodig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.